apache/calcite/site/_docs/model.md

 `name`, `type`, `path`, `cache`, `materializations` inherited from
 <a href="#schema">Schema</a>.

 `jdbcDriver` (optional string) is the name of the JDBC driver class.
-It not specified, uses whichever class the JDBC DriverManager chooses.
+If not specified, uses whichever class the JDBC DriverManager chooses.

 `jdbcUrl` (optional string) is the JDBC connect string, for example